 Period of dominance

-Though Grêmio won a number of state championships between 1921 and 1980, they never managed to make an impact in the Brazilian league.
-This all changed during the early ‘80s, starting with the renovation of the club’s stadium, the Olímpico Monumental.
+Grêmio won a number of state championships between 1921 and 1980 (a nation-wide league wasn't founded until 1959), which put them high in the running for the most successful Brazilian club of that era.
+During the early ‘80s, they went one step further by renovating their stadium, the Olímpico Monumental.
 All of a sudden, Grêmio could count on the best fan support in the country, which played a big part in their later exploits.

 In 1981, the club broke all attendance records by accommodating 98,421 fans at the Olímpico.
 Though Grêmio lost that particular game, they went on to win their first Brasileirão title after defeating São Paulo 3-1 in the final.
 Two years later, they claimed their first Copa Libertadores trophy by outlasting the 1982 champions Peñarol 3-2.
 Prior to that, Grêmio barely scraped by Estudiantes in a controversial semi-final match dubbed “Battle of La Plata.”